 A review of British Airways Club World | BA Business Class

-The British Airways Club World (Business Class) cabin is one I know very well and which, in my opinion, delivers exactly what I want on a regular basis – great service, food and drink (add extra chocolates to that) and comfort.
+The British Airways Club World (Business Class) cabin is one I know very well and which, in my opinion, delivers exactly what I want on a regular basis – great service, food and beverage options (add extra chocolates to that) and comfort.
 Here is how a recent flight from London Heathrow to New York JFK went.

 A good travel experience does not begin when you arrive at your destination.
 For me, it is pretty clear – it all starts at the airport.
-Long-haul flights for me, are very special moments – it is code for ‘me’ time: no interruptions, time to catch up on movies and TV, bubbles and of course, continuing to believe that ‘there are no calories up in the air’, especially when it refers to chocolate.
+Long-haul flights for me, are very special moments of luxury travel – it is code for ‘me’ time: no interruptions, time to catch up on movies and TV, bubbles and of course, continuing to believe that ‘there are no calories up in the air’, especially when it refers to chocolate.
 Don’t ask.

-When you approach this area, you are greeted by BA ground staff and directed to the next available check-in desk.
-Ours was short but sweet – the ground agent was nice and seemed particularly excited by our final destination (which was Miami, via JFK) – everyone wants to escape the British winter.
+When you approach this area, you are greeted by BA ground staff and directed to the next available business and first class check-in desk.
+Our checking and boarding were short but sweet – the ground agent was nice and seemed particularly excited by our final destination (which was Miami, via JFK) – everyone wants to escape the British winter.

 All BA Club World Business Class passengers (as well as silver and gold cardholders with a guest) can use the Fast Track security lane, which usually works well (but depends on the time of day).
-We had 5 people before us on our lane and it took us around 10 minutes – most people were leisure travellers and they took their time.
+We had 5 business class travellers before us on our lane, and it took us around 10 minutes – most people were leisure travellers and they took their time.

 We could use either the BA Galleries lounge (as can all business class and silver cardholders) – both at the main terminal (T5A), where you have a choice of North and South lounges (I prefer the South one), but you can also use the lounge at T5B, the satellite terminal where our flight was to depart from.

 As a gold member, I love stopping by the First lounge, and obviously we did so.
-This lounge is for Gold cardholders.
+This airlines lounge is for Gold cardholders only.